Nicoivazquez/Multiclass_Food_Classification/README.md

 ![images/Untitled%2010.png](images/Untitled%2010.png)

-I used a more complicated model with 3 hidden layers with activation function relu and max_pooling to prevent overfitting and lighten training load on GPU, and 2 dropouts at .5 to prevent overtraining, for 67,127,621 trainable parameters.
-17,054,021.
-Loss="categorical_crossentropy" and optimizer was Adam.
+I used a more complicated model with 3 hidden layers with activation function relu and max_pooling to prevent overfitting and lighten training load on GPU, and 2 dropouts at .5 to prevent overtraining, for 17,054,021 trainable parameters.
+I used for loss in this model Loss="categorical_crossentropy" and for the optimizer was Adam.

 ![images/Untitled%2011.png](images/Untitled%2011.png)

-Ended up with .2 with this model which is worse than before
+Ended up with .2 validation accuracy with this model which is worse than before.

-I decided to lower the Kernal size to 3,3 from 4,4 and I got a bit better accuracy at .21 training and .28 validation.
+I decided to lower the Kernal size to 3,3 from 4,4 and I got a bit better accuracy validation accuracy at .21 training and .28.

 kernel size is the size of the filter, and the fillers have random weights and the Neural network is going to try to figure out patterns with those filters.